LeonardoSchmittK/materialUiDemo/README.md

-# Gettin started with Material-ui
+# Getting started with Material-ui